 Content, Following, and other Public Information: L4R is an e-commerce platform, but also allows social networking between users, so most of the information you provide us is information that you choose to be made public.
-This includes not only the Content that you post and data provided with such Content, such as when it was posted, but also the accounts you follow, the Content that you like or comment on, and other public interactions on the Services.
-Your public information is broadly and instantly disseminated.
-For instance, your profile information and public Content are immediately delivered to a wide range of users and other services that access L4R.
+This includes not only the content that you post and data provided with such content (“Content”), such as when it was posted, but also the accounts you follow, the content that you like or comment on, and other public interactions on the Services (together, “Content Data”).
+Your Profile Information is broadly and instantly disseminated.
+For instance, your Profile Information and public Content are immediately delivered to a wide range of users and other services that access L4R.
 When you share information or Content via the Services, you should think carefully about what you are making public.

-Location Information: In addition to profile information, the Services also allow you to tell us your exact location if you choose to enable your computer or mobile device to send us location information.
+Location Information: In addition to Personal Information and Contact Information, the Services also allow you to tell us your exact location if you choose to enable your computer or mobile device to send us location information (“Location Information”).
 We may use and store information about your location to provide features of our Services, such as tagging a video with a location, and to improve and customize the Services, for example, with Content that has been tagged near your location.

-Links: We may keep track of how you interact with links across our Services, including our email notifications, third-party services, and client applications, by redirecting clicks or through other means.
+Links: We may keep track of how you interact with links across our Services (“Links Data”), including our email notifications, third-party services, and client applications, by redirecting clicks or through other means.
 We do this to help improve our Services, for example to provide relevant advertising, and to be able to share aggregate click statistics such as how many times a particular link was clicked on.

 Cookies: The Services employ “cookie” technology to collect additional website usage data and to improve our Services.
 A cookie is a small data file that is transferred to your computer's hard disk.
 L4R may use both session cookies and persistent cookies to better understand how you interact with our Services, to monitor aggregate usage by our users and web traffic routing on our Services, and to customize and improve our Services.
 Most Internet browsers automatically accept cookies.
 If you do not want cookies from L4R or other websites, you can instruct your browser, by changing its settings, to stop accepting cookies or to prompt you before accepting a cookie from the websites you visit.
 However, some Services may not function properly if you disable cookies.

 Third-Party Services: L4R uses a variety of third-party services to help provide our Services.
-These third-party service providers may use cookies and other technologies to collect information about your use of our Services and other websites and services, including your IP address, device ID, pages viewed, and links clicked.
+These third-party service providers may use cookies and other technologies to collect information about your use of our Services and other websites and services, including your IP address, device ID, pages viewed, and links clicked (together with Links Data, “Usage Data”).

 Information Sharing and Disclosure

-Your Consent: We may share or disclose your information at your direction, such as when you choose to update your profile information.
-We may also share information about you with advertisers, vendors who use the Services to sell goods or services, or other partner companies that help us to manage and improve the Services.
-We do not share information that personally identifies you (such as your name or email address) with anyone unless you give us permission.
+Your Consent: We may share or disclose any of your information at your direction, such as when you choose to update publicly visible aspects of your Profile Information.
+We may also share certain Profile Information, Usage Data or Contact Information with advertisers, vendors who use the Services to sell goods or services, or other partner companies that help us to manage and improve the Services.
+However, we does not share information that personally identifies you (such as your name or email address) with anyone unless you give us permission.
 We may provide these partners with information about the reach and effectiveness of their advertising without providing information that personally identifies you, or if we have aggregated the information so that it does not personally identify you.